ibm-cloud-docs/platform-automation-hub/responsibilities.md

 {{site.data.keyword.attribute-definition-list}}

-# Your responsibilities when using the DevSecOps deployable architecture
+# Your responsibilities when using the DevSecOps Application Lifecycle Management deployable architecture
 {: #responsibilities-automation}

-Learn about the management responsibilities and terms and conditions that you have when you use the DevSecOps deployable architecture.
+Learn about the management responsibilities and terms and conditions that you have when you use the DevSecOps Application Lifecycle Management deployable architecture.
 {: shortdesc}

 - For more information about the responsibilities for you and for {{site.data.keyword.IBM}} when you use a deployable architecture, see [Understanding your responsibilities when you use deployable architectures](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures).